$51,552 raised at Kickstarter!!!

 Through the documentary NIGHT BIRD SONG: THE THOMAS CHAPIN STORY, you will discover a never-been-told story straight out of the jazz history books about the short but remarkable life of Thomas Chapin, a creative musical force who emerged in the 1980's in New York jazz scene, whose highly original style helped move the music forward in the 1990's.

-Admired for his exuberance as a multi-instrumentalist; once a musical director for the legendary Lionel Hampton; and one of the few artists of his generation to exist in both the worlds of the New York City's downtown, experimentalist scene and the uptown scene of mainstream jazz, the saxophonist-flautist was just making his mark when his life was cut short.
-Chapin tragically died from leukemia in 1998 at age 40.
+Chapin was admired for his exuberance as a multi-instrumentalist, band leader and composer.
+Once a musical director for the legendary Lionel Hampton, he was one of the few artists of his generation to exist in both the worlds of the New York City's downtown, experimentalist scene and the uptown scene of mainstream jazz.
+The saxophonist-flautist was just making his mark when his life was cut short when died from leukemia in 1998 at age 40.

 You will meet a passionate soul who lived like there was no tomorrow in tireless pursuit of doing what he loved.
 In the face of a childhood condition that left him aware every day that life was fragile, Thomas Chapin soared and gained altitude, living out his dream of making edgy, engaging, exhilarating music that pushed jazz forward.